addyess/tac_plus_configure/README.md

 3. received password is empty string
   1. if not first time requested -- early fail
   2. user has attribute `enable = nopassword` if UENABLE is compiled in
-  3. host by ip address has attribute `enable = nopassword` if UENABLE is compiled in
+  3. host by hostname has attribute `enable = nopassword` if UENABLE is compiled in
   4. Request for "Password:" is sent
 4. Check user or DEFAULTUSER has `enableacl = <matching acl>` is not permitted -- early fail
-5. Check if non-empty password
+5. user has attribute `enable = <password_spec>` if UENABLE is compiled in and password matches
+6. host by ip has attribute `enable = <password_spec>` or host by hostname and password matches
+7. using the login-level **N** the NAS is trying to raise itself to (0-14), look for username $enab**N**$
+  1. Uses Configured Password Order for this user if it exists
+8. using the username $enable$ or $enab15$
+  1. Uses Configured Password Order for this user if it exists

 ## Keyword List